 Owing to the cold climate all-round the year, the best time to visit Kedarnath is from May – June and September – October.
 These months feature an ideal climate to explore the place.
 Weather remains pleasant and cool.
 While during the monsoon season, there is a heavy downpour, winter makes the temperature drop down to sub-zero level.
 Thus, summers are surely the best to plan a pilgrimage.

 Winters: Months between November and April mark the winter season in Kedarnath.
 Heavy snowfall blocks the roads leading to the holy shrine of Lord Shiva.
 Hence, it is not the peak season to visit Kedarnath.
 The temperature reaches to sub-zero level making winters chilly.
 Also, it is in this season only that the place becomes inaccessible and hence gates of the temple are closed.
-Kedarnath temple closing date 2020 has not been decided yet but it is expected that the gates may be closed on 29th Oct 2020 (Tentative).
+Kedarnath temple closing date in 2022 is 20th Nov (Tentative).

 Monsoon: Monsoon season starts in Kedarnath in July and ends in August.
 Frequent landslides and heavy rains are common in this season.
 The temperature during this season hovers around 12 degree Celsius.
 Thus, it is advisable either to drop the idea to plan a trip to Kedarnath in monsoon or to go after considering all the difficulties that one may encounter.